Jeison-ortiz/Jeison-ortiz/README.md

 My name is Jeison Ortiz

-* I'm currently studying the last semester of electronic engineering at the university of Antioquia.
+* I'm I am electronic engineer at the university of Antioquia.

 ### Skills
 * Java